climate-plots/climate-plots.github.io/_projects/SST.md

 related_publications: true
 ---

 The temperature at the surface of the ocean is called the sea surface temperature.
+This plot shows the global average sea surface temperature.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">